The wave of ISIS beheadings has horrified people all over the world

 But reports of such cases have been frequently making the headlines.

-In London alone, a city deeply impacted by the murder and attempted decapitation of soldier Lee Rigby by Islamic extremists in 2013, three women were reportedly beheaded in 2014 in alleged crimes with no apparent jihadist motivation.
+In London alone, a city deeply impacted by the murder and attempted decapitation of soldier Lee Rigby by Islamic extremists in 2013, three women were reportedly beheaded last year in alleged crimes with no apparent jihadist motivation.

 And in the United States, an Oklahoma man is awaiting trial, accused of beheading a co-worker in September.
 (Whether he was inspired by ISIS propaganda remains unclear; he was reportedly a recent convert to Islam and had posted Osama bin Laden and beheading content online.)